5 Steps to the Instructional Design Process (+Challenges)

 2. Steep learning curves for content authoring tools

-For comprehensiveness, instructional design software and authoring tools come with complex functions and features.
+For comprehensiveness, instructional design software and authoring tools have complex functions and features.
 Ultimately, time-strapped instructional designers and training content creators might use only a small set of these functions (with the company paying a subscription for the entire suite of features.)

-Most content creation tools are complex and require instructional designers to spend hours in training before they can properly utilize the full breathe of the platform.
+Most content creation tools are complex and require instructional designers to spend hours in training before properly utilizing the platform’s full breadth.

 3. Creating content in multiple formats